9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 on a subway ride, with greasy fingertips the only evidence

-food prepared with love can be a whole lot slower and more
+food prepared with love can be part of epiphany that is a whole lot more

 time to stop and savor, it would be while traveling, and